Promising Practice: Using Volunteers for Cultural OrientationDOWNLOAD FULL PDF

 Tips for Success

-The following are a list of tips and recommendations based on feedback collected from CO leaders as well as research on volunteer use by nonprofits:
+The following are a list of tips and recommendations based on feedback collected from Cultural Orientation leaders as well as research on volunteer use by nonprofits:

-- Conduct a needs assessment to identify any gaps in CO provision and where volunteers can assist in filling those gaps.
+- Conduct a needs assessment to identify any gaps in Cultural Orientation provision and where volunteers can assist in filling those gaps.

 - Establish clear roles, responsibilities, and expectations for volunteers.